-The Ocean Grove North End Redevelopment Plan Area delineated in Figure 1 shall be redeveloped in accordance with the permitted uses, development requirements, and design standards detailed in this Plan.
-In order to implement the Redevelopment Plan consistent with the goals and objectives herein, the North End Redevelopment Plan supersedes the use, bulk and design standards provisions of the Township Land Development Ordinance as they relate to the area governed herein.
-Other Township regulations affecting development that are in conflict are also superseded by this Redevelopment Plan.
-However, existing engineering standards, definitions and sections of the Land Development Ordinance not covered by the Plan or specified in this plan as being applicable shall apply.
+The Ocean Grove North End Redevelopment Plan Area delineated in Figure 1 shall be redeveloped in accordance with the permitted uses, development requirements, and design components set forth herein, and as may be further set forth in a negotiated in a Redevelopment Agreement.
+In order to implement the Redevelopment Plan consistent with the goals and objectives herein, the North End Redevelopment Plan supersedes the use, bulk and design standards, as well as the procedural provisions set forth in, the Township Land Development Ordinance as they relate to the area governed herein.

+Any other Township regulations affecting development that are in conflict with this Redevelopment Plan are also superseded by this Redevelopment Plan.
+However, existing engineering standards, definitions and sections of the Land Development Ordinance that are not covered by the Plan or specified in this Plan shall apply.